emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

     res = mps_ap_create_k(&leaf_ap, leaf_pool, mps_args_none);
     if (res != MPS_RES_OK) error("Couldn't create leaf objects allocation point");

-Note that the new pool shared a :term:`generation chain` with the old pool.
+Note that the new pool shares a :term:`generation chain` with the old pool.
 This is important, because the leaf objects live and die along with the non-leaf objects of similar ages.